CollegeBoreal/INF1089-200-21H-02/P.Projets/300117314/README.md

 <img src=images/3.PNG  alt="alt text" width="550" height="400">

-## :Two: Enabling and configuring our interfaces:
+## :two: Enabling and configuring our interfaces:

 :star: Now that we are connected, first of all we should turn on our main interface and then configure our virtual interfaces using this set of commands.